Skip to content

 Requires explicit opt-in

-CMD tests return NA unless cmd_enabled = true is set in the server configuration.
-This is an intentional safety gate — an administrator must explicitly permit command execution on agents before any CMD test will run.
+CMD tests return NA unless cmd_enabled = true is set in the client (scmclient.config) on each agent.
+This is an intentional safety gate — an administrator must explicitly permit command execution per agent before any CMD test will run.

 Example use cases: